The Meaning of Mariah Carey: Critical response

 Representations of Carey's artistry were highlighted in reviews.
 As the book explains her creative methods, Adriana Ramirez wrote in the Pittsburgh Post-Gazette that it stands out from a typical memoir.
 Macpherson considered songs' inspirations and Carey's experiences collaborating with others some of the "most rewarding sections"; Lordi deemed passages describing her musical inspirations and writing style the "greatest revelations".
 According to Juzwiak, Carey's songwriting process from experiences to music unfolds poetically.
 Lisa Henry predicted in the Library Journal "the stories behind her lyrics will undoubtedly create a new appreciation for her work".
 The memoir's depiction of race was also noted.
 Regarding the subject, Macpherson thought it was "particularly acute", and Kornhaber felt it included "sharp analysis".
 Hannah Reich of ABC News described Carey's experiences with racism both as a child and in the music industry "deftly and powerfully rendered".

-Some reviewers thought the memoir omits Carey's experiences with other people.
+Some reviewers thought omissions of Carey's experiences with other people detracted from the memoir.
 Writing for the i, John Aizlewood criticized it for "concentrat[ing] on how unspeakably awful [Carey's] life was" with Mottola instead of mentioning more positive aspects of the relationship which he felt led to their marriage.
 As she and Eminem "volleyed diss tracks for years", Juzwiak thought the memoir does a disservice to readers by not acknowledging him, and Variety's Danielle Turchiano considered the choice odd because "there is still enough interest ... to warrant a chapter".
 Conversely, Cady Lang of Time and Michael Blackmon of BuzzFeed News viewed the exclusion as an effort to wrest control of her narrative.
+Given the absence of references to Packer, Andrew Hornery of The Sydney Morning Herald said Carey "committed the worst crime of a celebrity autobiography: skipped over and outright ignored some of the juiciest chapters of her life."
 Rolling Stone's Rob Sheffield was surprised Whitney Houston is first recognized in 1998 despite being perceived as her rival since 1990, and Lordi remarked there is "no hint of competition" with other musicians.